Rick-Lang/rickroll-lang/README.md

 <br>
 **[简体中文](https://github.com/Rick-Lang/rickroll-lang/blob/main/doc-Ch.md)**

+# Purpose
+Despite this language is an esoteric programming language, it has its own significance.
+I believe that rick roll is not only a way to promote people’s communication, it is also one of the most paramount art in the human history.
+The purpose of the Rick Roll Language is to introduce this art to people in a distinctive way – programming.

 # Todo!
 In order to make RICKROll becoming a world heritage, YOU and I still have a bunch of things to do!